Thank you for your interest in Capacity Grants. Intake for applications is now closed.

 In support of our strategic plan, our grant will emphasize the following:

 Eligible expenses up to $25,000.
 Grant completion must be within 2 years of approval.
-80% of grant will be issued up front and 20% once completed and final summary of work is submitted.
+80% of the grant will be issued up front and 20% once completed and the final summary of work is submitted.

 *Please make sure you add grants@hctf.ca and noreply@mail.smapply.net to your safe senders list.